How to Choose a Sewing Machine for Beginners (Complete 2026 Guide)

 • fewer electronics = fewer failures

-• good for basic sewing
+• great for basic sewing

 Cons: